DavidRedding/recipe-directory/README.md

 * Tailwind version: 3.1.4

 ## Launch
-The Dojo was deployed using firebase; simply click the following link: https://cooking-recipe-site-9315c.web.app/
+The Recipe App was deployed using firebase; simply click the following link: https://cooking-recipe-site-9315c.web.app/